vain/asciiworld/README.md

 `-o`: Draw land masses as filled polygons.
 You'll get garbled results when using this together with country borders.

+`-W path`: Instead of creating ASCII output, you can save the resulting image as an "uninterpreted" PNG file.
+You will want to use `-w` and `-h` together with this option.

 More ideas
 ==========